GoogleCloudPlatform/cloud-data-quality/REFERENCE.md

 - `entity_id` or `entity_uri` and
 - all of the fields `column_id`, `row_filter_id`, and `rule_ids`.

+`entity_id` refers to the table being validated as defined in a separate `entities` configuration node. `entity_uri` is the URI path in a remote metadata registry that references the table being validated.
+You can only define one of `entity_id` or `entity_uri` in a single `rule_binding`.
+If you only use `entity_uri` in your `rule_binding` configs, there is no need to define the `entities` configuration node separately.
+This is because CloudDQ will fetch metadata about the `entity_uri` directly from the remote metadata registry instead of relying on manually defined `entities` configurations.

-`entity_id` refers to the table being validated, `entity_uri` is the URI path in a remote metadata registry that references the table being validated, `column_id` refers to the column in the table to be validated, `row_filter_id` refers to a filter condition to select rows in-scope for validation, and `rule_ids` refers to the list of data quality validation rules to apply on the selected column and rows.
+`column_id` refers to the column in the table to be validated, `row_filter_id` refers to a filter condition to select rows in-scope for validation, and `rule_ids` refers to the list of data quality validation rules to apply on the selected column and rows.

 If `incremental_time_filter_column_id` is set to a monotonically-increasing timestamp column in an append-only table, `CloudDQ` on each run will only validate rows where the timestamp specified in `incremental_time_filter_column_id` is higher than the timestamp of the last run.
 This allows CloudDQ to perform incremental validation without scanning the entire table everytime.
 If `incremental_time_filter_column_id` is not set, `CloudDQ` will validate all rows matching the `row_filter_id` on each run.